UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_feedback.md

 (Hardcode in base lootplot?)

-- Michael:
+- (C) Michael:
 Confused as to what target-shape is.
--->

 - Michael: Floaty-description is confusing
 --> Change to: "FLOATY: This item can sit outside of slots"

-- Michael: When lining up shards, confused as to why they didn't combine instantly.
+- (C) Michael: When lining up shards, confused as to why they didn't combine instantly.
 --> IDEA: Have shards combine using `onUpdate`.
 That way, we can have a juicy animation when the player places them down.
 Also, it's instant.